xjanzen/stock-analysis/README.md

 ### Disadvantages
 Because of how the for loops are setup, the sorting of the stock data set has a huge impact.
 If we change the dates to not be chronological it will mess up the Return and if we don’t have all the data for each stock grouped together it will mess up even more.
 ### Conclusion
-The disadvantage was already prevalent in the original code while the advantage of this refactored code is very telling.
+The disadvantage was already a problem in the original code while the advantage of this refactored code is very telling.
 It’s a large improvement in almost all cases this would be required.